Anquuni/duas-pro-frontend/README.md

-# Duas.pro Frontend
+# duas.pro Frontend

-This is the frontend repository for Duas.pro, a comprehensive web application providing access to 80+ Shia Islamic supplications (duas) and pilgrimage prayers (ziyarat) in 8 different languages.
+This is the frontend repository for duas.pro, a comprehensive web application providing access to 80+ Shia Islamic supplications (duas) and pilgrimage prayers (ziyarat) in 8 different languages.
 The frontend interacts with the [Shia Duas API](https://github.com/duas-pro/shia-duas-api) to deliver a user-friendly interface for accessing and interacting with this spiritual content.

 ## Features